V2V-LLM: Vehicle-to-Vehicle Cooperative Autonomous Driving with Multimodal Large Language Models: Experiment

 \subsubsection{Communication Cost and Scaling Analysis}

 In our centralized setting, each CAV sends one scene-level feature map ($\leq 0.2$MB), one set of individual object detection result parameters ($\leq 0.003$MB), one question ($\leq 0.0002$MB) to the LLM computing node and receives one answer ($\leq 0.0002$MB) at each timestep.
-If there are $N_v$ CAVs and each asks $N_q$ questions, the communication cost of each CAV is $(0.2 + 0.003 + (0.0002 + 0.0002)N_q) = (0.203 + 0.0004N_q)$ MB, and the cost of the LLM is $(0.2 + 0.003 + (0.0002 + 0.0002)N_q) N_v = (0.203N_v + 0.0004N_qN_v)$ MB, as shown in \cref{tab:communication_cost}.
+If there are $N_v$ CAVs and each asks $N_q$ questions, the communication cost of each CAV is $(0.2 + 0.003 + (0.0002 + 0.0002)N_q) = (0.203 + 0.0004N_q)$ MB, and the cost of the LLM is $(0.2 + 0.003 + (0.0002 + 0.0002)N_q) N_v = (0.203N_v + 0.0004N_qN_v)$ MB, as shown in Table \ref{tab:communication_cost}.
 Note that each CAV only needs to send the same features to the LLM computing node once at each timestep because the LLM node can save and reuse them to answer multiple questions from the same or different CAVs at the same timestep.
-Detailed scaling analysis can be seen in the supplementary material.